You may wish to see an introductory page to this section first.

 Tongeren has an excellent Gallo-Roman Museum which shows exhibits from prehistoric times to the establishment of the Kingdom of the Franks by Clovis in the late Vth century.
 One of the oldest exhibits of the Roman period and the only one to bear the name of an emperor is a lead bar which was most likely made in the Eifel mountains between Trier and Cologne which were mined by slaves of the Romans.
 Other exhibits show how the town was embellished with Roman architectural elements and decorations.

-Many of the Columns to Jupiter which were erected in Belgium and Germany were found along the main roads in villages which served as stations for the travellers.
+Many of the Columns to Jupiter which were erected in Belgium, Germany and Britain were found along the main roads in villages which served as stations for the travellers.
 The columns were decorated with reliefs on the pedestal, or the shaft, or even on the capital (see an example at Cirencester), which portrayed other very popular gods, as if to cater for a variety of believers.
 The relief depicting Hercules with a staff, rather than with the usual club, was perhaps due to an association between his cult and that of local gods of the herdsmen, possibly Magusanus, because altars with dedicatory inscriptions to Hercules Magusanus have been found in many locations near the border of the Empire.

 Gallo-Roman Museum: wall paintings: (left) Bacchus and his panther in a typical posture; (right) a peacock